 Asylee Eligibility for Resettlement Assistance

-A guide by Catholic Legal Immigration Network, Inc. (CLINIC) detailing benefits and services available to persons granted asylum in the U.S. (PDF 958KB)
+A guide by Catholic Legal Immigration Network, Inc. (CLINIC) detailing benefits and services available to persons granted asylum in the U.S. (PDF (PDF) 958KB)

 Rainbow Bridges: A Community Guide to Rebuilding the Lives of LGBTI Refugees and Asylum Seekers

-Published April 2012 by the Organization for Refugee Asylum and Migration Download the guide in PDF Visit disclaimer page
+Published April 2012 by the Organization for Refugee Asylum and Migration Download the guide in PDF (PDF) Visit disclaimer page

 Bridging Refugee Youth and Children’s Services (BRYCS)